gondwanasoft/fitbit-ticker/README.md

 In your `app/index.js`, include:
 > `import './widgets/ticker'`

-You don't need to include any of the other files from this repository in your project; they're just for documentation.
+You don't need to include any of the other files from this repository in your project; they're just documentation and usage examples.

 ## Usage